This post may contain affiliate links. Please read our disclosure policy.

 - Seasonings: Garlic, salt, and pepper will flavor the beef cubes and help create a flavorful gravy.

-- Serve the steak bites with the sauce from the slow cooker and over a bed of mashed potatoes, rice, or egg noodles.
+- Serve the steak bites with the sauce from the slow cooker and over a bed of mashed potatoes, steamed white rice, or egg noodles. (or favorite is white rice).

-- You can also serve this slow cooker beef on top of a healthy salad or as an additional topping for nachos and baked potatoes.
+- You can also serve this on top of a healthy salad or wrapped in a tortilla.

 Ingredients